-- Set your aperture to the lowest number possible, this means a bigger tunnel aka more light.
+- Set your aperture to the lowest number possible, this means a bigger “tunnel” aka more light gets through.

 - Set your iso or sensor sensitivity to something like 3200 or 6400.
 This is where expensive cameras stand out.
 They will have less noise or digital grain than cheaper cameras.

-- Your white balance doesn’t matter because we’re shooting RAW, but I like to shoot Fluorescent at night.
+- Your white balance doesn’t matter because you’re shooting RAW, but I like to shoot Fluorescent at night.